Oluty-1/message-mind/SETUP.md

 1. **Check environment file location** - should be in project root
 2. **Restart the server** - environment changes require restart
-3. **Check API key format** - should be a long string without spaces
+3. **Check API key format** - Gemini keys start with "AIza", should be a long string without spaces
 4. **Verify API key is valid** - test in browser console

+### **If Gemini API fails:**

+1. **Check your Google Cloud billing** - Gemini API requires billing to be enabled
+2. **Verify API key permissions** - ensure the key has Generative AI permissions
+3. **Check rate limits** - Gemini has usage quotas that may be exceeded
+4. **Try the fallback** - the app will automatically use GPT or Hugging Face if Gemini fails

 ### **If search still doesn't work:**